ODtwits/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-displays the last 10 lines of /etc/passwd
+displays the first 10 lines of /etc/passwd